Leaderboard

 1 point

-Yep, merely been a historically warm first half of summer there.
+42. Yep, merely been a historically warm first half of summer there.
 As opposed to an all time recordbreaking one with a record-shattering pace for a major historic benchmark (I mean besides the big one that both of those cities already set three weeks ago).
 Great point!
 And yeah Western OR has never felt like the PNW to me, either.
-And the eastside is gross and doesn't count and there's not a lot of real people out there anyways.1 point
+And the eastside is gross and doesn't count and there's not a lot of real people out there anyways.

 This leaderboard is set to Vancouver/GMT-07:00